yanbeic/Deep-Association-Learning/README.md

 ## Running Experiments

-### training:
+### Training:

 Train models and extract features.
 (Need to supply your paths in the following `.sh` file.
 Check the TODO comments in the `.sh` file.)

-Training model implementation include the following .py files:
+Model implementation include the following `.py` files:
-* `train_dal.py`: build and run training graph.
+* `train_dal.py`: build and run the training graph.
-* `association.py`: build anchor learning graph and compute association loss.
+* `association.py`: build the anchor learning graph and compute the association losses.
 * `network.py`: define the network.
 * `utils.py`: data preparation.